 This all paper is sold subject to the condition that it shall not, by way of trade or otherwise, be lent, re-sold, any public performances, hired out, or otherwise circulated without the publisher's prior consent in any form of binding or cover other than that in which it is published and without a similar condition including this condition being imposed on the subsequent purchaser.
 Warning: this paper / all website is sold for private home use only.

 © All rights reserved.
-No part of all this work covered by copyright hereon may be reproduced in any form or by any means - graphic, electronic, or mechanical - including photocopying, recording, downloading, uploading, taping, or storage in an information retrieval system, without the prior written permission of the copyright owner - © GLOBALISATION - History, education, information, and genealogy - author Bogdan Konstantynowicz.
-Donald Trump and John F. Kennedy.
-Genealogy and history of the Konstantynowicz noble family. .
+No part of all this work covered by copyright hereon may be reproduced in any form or by any means - graphic, electronic, or mechanical - including photocopying, recording, downloading, uploading, taping, or storage in an information retrieval system, without the prior written permission of the copyright owner - © author Bogdan Konstantynowicz.

-Jerzy Konstantynowicz or Marian Konstantynowicz belonged to one of the old noble families from the farthest eastern reaches of the Grand Duchy of Lithuania.
+I am looking for all information about my grandfather Marian or Jerzy Konstantynowicz and about his family from the parish of Berazino (Berezina, Berezino or Berezyna).
+He belonged to one of the old noble families from the farthest eastern reaches of the Grand Duchy of Lithuania.
 Those lands were also the first to be taken by tsarist Russia as the result of the partitions of Poland.

 Those near and dear (families

 at the beginning of the 20th cent.) in the

 Riga / Ryga, the Dryssa ujezd and elsewhere:

 Viljandi, Tallinn, Parnu / Parnawa, Moscow, Petersburg, Ufa, Miezonka, Hapsal / Haapsalu, Racha-Lechkhumi and Kvemo Svaneti.